Burger King hacks including FREE Whopper & £2 off a 'Bacon Double Cheeseburger' every time

 - Fri 2 Jul - BOGOF Fries - £1.59 (regular portion only)

 - Mon 5 Jul - Double Cheeseburger - £3.99 (norm

 - Tue 6 Jul - 20x Nuggets - £3.99

 Combine the app with King Saver deals for even bigger savings

 By combining the Burger King app and the King Saver menu, you can make your own meal for cheap.

 Taking the £1.99 Whopper app offer as an example...
-If you then purchased some small fries and a small drink from the King Saver menu at 99p each, your meal would come to £3.97.
-Ordering a Whopper meal normally is £6.49 - so a whopping £2.52 saving.
+If you then purchased some small fries for £1.49 and a small drink for 99p from the King Saver menu, your meal would come to £4.47.
+Ordering a Whopper meal normally is £6.49 – so a whopping £2.02 saving.

-You can get Burger King delivered from over 100 of its restaurants via takeaway delivery service Just Eat.
-It regularly offers 10%-15% off codes, usually at weekends, so it could be worth keeping an eye out to see if you can get a discount that way.
+You can now get Burger King delivered via takeaway delivery services Deliveroo, Uber Eats and Just Eat.
+These apps often have deals and promo codes, so it could be worth keeping an eye out to see if you can get a discount that way.

-If you're going to order from Just Eat, there are a few things to be aware of:
+If you're going to order from a delivery app, there are a few things to be aware of: